xcp-ng/xcp-ng-org/docs/management/ha.md

 However, if you halt the VM directly in the guest OS (via the console or in SSH), XCP-ng is NOT aware of what's going on.
 The system will think the VM is down and will consider that an anomaly.
 As a result, the VM will be **started automatically!**.
 This behavior prevents an operator from shutting down the system and leaving the VM unavailable for a long time.

+#### Configure VM shutdown behavior

+##### For an entire pool

 :::tip

-Starting with XAPI 25.16.0, VM restart behavior can be changed.
+Starting with XAPI 25.16.0, VM restart behavior can be changed on a pool-wide basis.
 To do this, run this command:

 ```
 xe pool-param-set uuid=... ha-reboot-vm-on-internal-shutdown=false